 Addiction is a complex medical disease, not merely an issue of willpower or moral failing.
 Deep-rooted stigmas associated with this condition can cause individuals to turn down help for fear of judgment.
 Despite these challenges, addiction should never be seen as shameful, but rather a sign of strength and bravery.

 Addiction rehabilitation centers have taken on motivational strategies that are evidence-based and effective.
 Motivational techniques include cognitive behavioral therapy, wellness exercise, and community-based environments.

 According to a study by Oyake et al. (2020), 75% of rehabilitation specialists claimed that motivational strategies such as group rehabilitation, exercise, and patient autonomy increased patient motivation to continue treatment.

 Your loved one has a lot of different treatment options available for them.
 It’s up to your loved one what treatment they would prefer.

 The most common and affordable option is short-term residential treatment.
 Typically this provides 2-3 months of therapy with a behavioral therapist and an outpatient support group.
-Another option is Long-term residential treatment, an extensive 6-12 month program in an inpatient center where group and wellness therapy is provided.
+Long-term residential treatment is an extensive 6-12 month program in an inpatient center where group and wellness therapy is provided.

 Treatment options for your loved one should be based on accessibility, affordability, and personal comfort.
-But it is best to choose the most effective and humane treatment that will change the life of your loved one.
+Choose the most effective and humane treatment that will change the life of your loved one.